 Asteroid Observing Program Coordinator:

 For the regular certificate (25 asteroids), copies of your sketches should also be submitted.
-Please send copies and retain the originals.
+Please send COPIES and retain the originals.
 If measuring astrometry of objects you may simply e-mail your report.
 If you wish to have the copies returned to you, include a self-addressed stamped envelope.
-Upon verification of your observations, your certificate (and pin) will be forwarded to you or your society's "Awards Coordinator", whomever you choose.
+Upon verification of your observations, your certificate (and pin) will be forwarded to you or your society's "Awards Coordinator", or whomever you choose.
 Be sure to specify which you prefer and provide the necessary address.